BrendanGasparin/list-hacking-resources/README.md

 [picoCTF](https://picoctf.org): picoCTF gamifies hacking with CTF puzzles created by trusted security and privacy experts at Cernegie Mellon University.
 It is aimed at high school students, but security enthusiasts of all ages can participate.
 [We Chall](https://wechall.net): As well as hosting their own CTF challenges, We Chall allows users to connect their accounts from other CTF sites to provide a total running score summed from many hacking sites across the Internet.

+## Certifications and Certificates
+[Security+ from CompTIA Certification](https://www.comptia.org/certifications/security): COMPTIA's Security+ certification is a global certification that validates the skills and knowledge necessary to pursue a secuirty career in IT.
+It is a highly recognised certification in the cybersecurity industry.
+[Offensive Security Certified Professional](https://learn.offsec.com/cybersecurity-certification-paths): This is a certification with a focus on penetration testing and security.
+OSCPs can execute real world penetration testing attacks, modify code for their own use, and develophave the mindset of penetration testers.

 ## Educational Sites
 [Cybrary](https://cybrary.it/): Cybrary contains a mixture of free and subscription-based content focused on a broad range of cybersecurity related topics.
 [LetsDefend](https://letsdefend.io/):